$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

 \subsection{Radiation and matter epochs}

 The eighth phase of the universe evolution is the standard cosmology phase of reheating, radiation and matter epochs.
-In order to investigate it, it is convenient to examine the behaviour of the phase portrait (\ref{unified-PhasePortrait}) around $H=\beta$.
-For the $\dot{H}_{-}$ branch, we obtain the leading term
+In this case, it is convenient to examine the behaviour of the phase portrait (\ref{unified-PhasePortrait}) at relevant epochs.
+In particular, for the $\dot{H}_{-}$ branch at $H\gg \beta$, we obtain the leading term $\dot{H}_{-}=-\frac{3}{2}\gamma H^2$ which reproduces the power-law standard cosmology phase portrait.